dolanske/huejs/notes.md

       - [x] If scoped is true, create a unique classname & add a new <style> to the head.
 If not (default: just appent inline styling)
       - [x] Style component isn't tied to an ID, it generates all the time, fix that and this is done
       - [x] SCOPED still not implemented (returned class name should be composed of input id + generated ID)
+    - [ ] Support for inputting an array of objects with global styles
+    - [ ] Add support for :hover, after, before and child selectors.
+Try utilizing js etc instead of just ":hover" etc
     - [ ] Rewrite css.js in typescript
-    - [ ] Add support for :hover, child selectors, try utilizing js etc instead of just ":hover" etc

   ***